pmuens/awesome-serverless/README.md

 - [CI / CD with Serverless Part 2](https://serverless.com/blog/cicd-for-serverless-part-2/) - Part 2 of a blog post series about CI / CD with Serverless.
 - [Azure Functions plugin announcement](https://serverless.com/blog/azure-functions-and-possibility/) - Azure Functions provider plugin for the Serverless Framework announcement blog post.
 - [The Future of Serverless Compute](https://www.infoq.com/articles/future-serverless) - What serverless architectures should and will look like in the future.
+- [Evolution of Business Logic from Monoliths to Functions](https://read.acloud.guru/evolution-of-business-logic-from-monoliths-through-microservices-to-functions-ff464b95a44d#.s8cosm622) - How the business logic has changed over the course of the last years.

 ## Screencasts